w3f/polkadot-wiki/docs/learn/learn-offenses.md

 ### Disabling

-**Disabling** stops validators from performing specific actions.
+**Disabling** stops validators from performing specific actions after they committed an offence.
 Disabling is further divided into:

 - On-chain disabling lasts for a whole era and stops validators from block authoring, backing through runtime filtering, initiating a dispute, and backing.
 It also makes other nodes ignore